syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-Animation.md

 animationEffect.Type = EffectType.GrowAndTurn;

-//Save the Presentation to the file system.
+//Save the Presentation to the file system

 pptxDoc.Save("Animation.pptx");